Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries

+The state $\dstate_{\beta}$ has by construction the same entropy as $\dstate$, and it is the state with the minimum energy among the set of states with entropy $S(\rho)$.
+So the total ergotropy represents the maximum energy that can be extracted from the system by any transformation that keeps the entropy constant.
+The total ergotropy $\ergo_{\rm tot}$ it is monotonically decreasing with the increasing system entropy for states which have the same mean energy, i.e. given two iso-energetic states $\dstate_1$ and $\dstate_2$ such that $S(\hat{\rho}_1)\leq S(\hat{\rho}_2)$ it always holds that

-\paragraph{Non-equilibrium free Energy:--} The non-equilibrium free energy defines the maximum amount of work one can get from $\dstate$ if the agent can put $Q$ into thermal contact with an external bath of fixed inverse temperature $\beta\geq 0$.
-The resulting work extraction functional ${\cal W}(\dstate;\ham)$ in this case writes
+\paragraph{Non-equilibrium free Energy:--} The non-equilibrium free energy defines the maximum amount of work obtainable from $\dstate$ if $Q$ can be put in thermal contact with an external bath of fixed inverse temperature $\beta\geq 0$.
+The non-equilibrium free energy of a state is defined as